 The filing fee for an adjustment of status application is in addition to any fee paid for the initial petition.
 The filing fee varies depending on your age and whether you’re a child filing with parents.
 There is no fee for anyone who entered the U.S. as a refugee.

 There is also a fee for USCIS to take the “biometrics” (fingerprints, etc.) of everyone over age 14 and under age 79 who applies to adjust status.
 This fee is currently (in 2017) $85.

-For the adjustment of status application and biometrics fees, go to the USCIS Web page about Form I-485.
-You’ll see a chart explaining what fees to pay, depending on your age and reason for applying.
-The total is usually over $1,000.

-Although some types of applicants for immigration benefits can apply for a fee waiver if they can’t afford to pay, this is unlikely to apply to you in an adjustment of status case, as described in Can we get a fee waiver to apply for our green card (adjustment of status)?

-No. 10 - The filing fee for an adjustment of status application is in addition to any fee paid for the initial petition.
-The filing fee varies depending on your age and whether you’re a child filing with parents.
-There is no fee for anyone who entered the U.S. as a refugee.

-There is also a fee for USCIS to take the “biometrics” (fingerprints, etc.) of everyone over age 14 and under age 79 who applies to adjust status.
-This fee is currently (in 2017) $85.

 For the latest adjustment of status application and biometrics fees, go to the USCIS Web page about Form I-485.
 You’ll see a chart explaining what fees to pay, depending on your age and reason for applying.
 The total is usually over $1,000.

 Although some types of applicants for immigration benefits can apply for a fee waiver if they can’t afford to pay, this is unlikely to apply to you in an adjustment of status case, as described in Can we get a fee waiver to apply for our green card (adjustment of status)?